atulapra/Emotion-detection/README.md

 ## Introduction

-This project aims to classify the emotion on a person's face into one of seven categories, using deep convolutional neural networks.
+This project aims to classify the emotion on a person's face into one of **seven categories**, using deep convolutional neural networks.
 This algorithm is based on the [research paper](https://github.com/atulapra/Emotion-detection/blob/master/ResearchPaper.pdf) attached.

 ## Compatibility

-* This code has been tested on Ubuntu 16.04 LTS and is most likely compatible on all platforms.
+* This code has been tested on **Ubuntu 16.04 LTS** and is most likely compatible on all platforms.

 * **Dependencies**: Python 3.5+, [OpenCV 3.0](http://opencv.org/opencv-3-0.html), [TFlearn](http://tflearn.org/).